Should I Hire a Running Coach?

 Running coaches are not nutritionists, but they can give general guidance.
 They can help you with fueling and hydration and, if necessary, refer you to a nutritionist if they suspect you may be having problems.

 A great coach will know when their level of expertise should be replaced by someone more knowledgeable.
-Coaches should never give out meal plans or use any form of nutrition to treat disorders, physical or otherwise.
+Coaches should never give out meal plans or use any form of nutrition to treat disorders.
 Unless they are a specialized nutritionist or a doctor, this is way outside most running coaches’ scope of practice.

 Running coaches are not doctors, but they can, again, provide general advice.